grymlin/Transaction_Data_Cleaning/README.md

 - **Data Exploration:** Examine the raw dataset to identify data quality issues, patterns, and potential outliers.
 - **Data Cleaning:** Handle missing values, fix data types, standardize categorical values, and correct inconsistencies.
 - **Data Validation:** Compare raw and cleaned data to ensure integrity, consistency, and readiness for analysis.
+- **Implementation:** The workflow is available as both Python scripts and Jupyter notebooks, allowing you to choose your preferred environment for running and reviewing the cleaning steps.
 ---

 ## Example Visualizations